GregDavidson/wicci-tools/README.md

 ### wicci-tools

-Instead of having wicci-tools grep scripts for embedded static strings, it would be good to have each scripts check for help-related command-line options.
+Instead of having wicci-tools grep scripts for embedded static strings, it would be good to have all scripts check for help-related command-line options.
 Wicci-tools could then simply loop over the selected scripts supplying the desired option.
 This would be a win because the description